 What kind of steak to use

-Flank steak will also work really well in this grilled steak salad recipe, just skip the skewers.
-For flank steak marinate in the balsamic marinade, then cook your steak for 2-3 minutes per side over medium high heat.
+Flank steak will also work well for this grilled steak salad recipe, just skip the skewers.
+For flank steak, cook your steak for around 3 minutes per side over medium high heat.
 Let rest for at least 5 minutes.
-Then slice against the grain into ¼ to ½ inch slices and serve on top of the salad.
+Then slice, against the grain, into ¼ to ½ inch slices and serve on top of the salad.

 The BEST Steak Kabob Marinade

-This marinade is one of my all time favorite grilling marinades for beef, chicken, and pork chops too.
-The steak kabobs are great with a simple side of rice and vegetables but they are the perfect addition to this salad.
-The balsamic marinade really compliments the balsamic glaze dressing.
+This sweet and savory balsamic marinade is one of my all time favorite grilling marinades for beef, chicken, and pork chops too.

 How to grill steak kabobs

-After cooking remove to a plate and tent with foil then allow the meat to rest for at least 5 minutes before serving.
+After cooking transfer the beef kabobs to a plate and tent with foil.
+Allow the meat to rest for at least 5 minutes before serving.